 What's the ROI impact of getting all three elements right?

-We've measured 6-8x ROAS improvements in production when brands align emotion, context, and audience versus their baseline randomized approach.
+In our experience, brands that align emotion, context, and audience see substantial ROAS improvements versus a baseline randomized approach.
 That's not because the creative is better, it's because the targeting strategy changed.

 Cost-per-install drops 30-50%